 2.5.
 Step 5: Create your plan, then review and adjust it regularly

-Then, use the remaining amount to cover variable costs such as food, transportation, and leisure, guided by the budgeting method you chose.
+Then, use the remaining amount to cover variable expenses such as food, transportation, and leisure, guided by the budgeting method you chose.
+But budgeting isn’t a one-and-done task.
+Life changes, and so should your budget.
+A good plan is flexible, not rigid.

 Set a regular time, weekly or monthly, to review your actual spending versus what you planned.
 Did you overspend on dining out?
 Did you save more than expected?
 Use these insights to make smart adjustments for the next period.